longtv2222/IGDB/README.md

 # IGDB

-IGDB is an an acronym for International Game Database.
+IGDB is an acronym for International Game Database.
 This project provides a RESTful API services for programmers to do CRUD operations with JSON Object with given game data in the database.

 ## Built With
 - [Node.js](https://nodejs.org/en/)